 Just like any other service your business uses, different cloud providers are good at different things.
 Finding the right combination of cloud providers to match your business needs and your checkbook can give your company an extra boost of efficiency while dropping your costs accordingly.

 As cloud deployments have grown, so too has the likelihood of DDoS attacks.
 A well-crafted multi-cloud architecture helps lessen the effectiveness of DDoS attacks by providing a level of resiliency that is unavailable with a single provider.
 If a cloud provider suffers an attack, this strategy lets IT instantly shift the load or only the impacted services to other cloud environments.

 A multi-cloud strategy can also improve reliability.
 Specifically, with multi-cloud, an otherwise passive cloud can seamlessly serve as the failover solution when the primary cloud has issues processing a requested service such as an e-commerce transaction.
 And, once the primary cloud is back to its normal function, the operations can automatically revert.

-Going multi-cloud gives businesses the advantage of multi-choices, allowing them to get the best of every provider for each specific application and to mix together an infrastructure aligned to their organisational goals.
+Going multi-cloud gives businesses the advantage of multi-choices, allowing them to get the best of every provider for each specific application and to mix together an infrastructure aligned to their organizational goals.

 As Lee James (CTO at Rackspace) also explained, “Rather than having just one product set or buying into one cloud, take the best bits for each of these clouds and use that as your base for your business outcomes.”